basedhound/nike-ecommerce_next/README.md

 ```

-Replace the placeholder values with your actual ImageKit, NeonDB, Upstash, and Resend credentials.
-You can obtain these credentials by signing up on: [**Example**](https://jsm.dev/example).
+Replace the placeholder values with your real credentials.
+You can get these by signing up at: [**Example**](https://jsm.dev/example).

 **Running the Project**